 What Is Crohn's Disease?

 Crohn's disease is a chronic illness in which the intestine, bowel, or another part of the digestive tract become inflamed and ulcerated.
 Ulcerated means it is marked with sores.
 Along with ulcerative colitis, Crohn's disease is part of a group of diseases known as inflammatory bowel disease, or IBD.

 Crohn's disease most commonly affects the lower part of the small intestine.
 That part is called the ileum.
 The disease can, though, occur in any part of the large or small intestine, stomach, esophagus, or even the mouth.
-It can occur at any age, but it is most common between the ages of 15 and 30.
+It can occur at any age, but it is most common between ages 15 and 30.

 What Are the Symptoms of Crohn's Disease?